time2025conf/time2025conf.github.io/_pages/venue.md

 London will also host the [Very Large DataBase (VLDB'25)](https://vldb.org/2025/) conference the week after TIME'25, with topics related to ours, so you might consider attending both.

-We intend to devote the last day of TIME'25, on Friday the 29th, to contributions in the area of temporal databases.

 ## Accommodation